 Loss of patents

-By the end of 2013 over 10 blockbuster drugs are expected to lose patent exclusivity.
-These branded drugs are set to lose over $100 billion in revenues in the next few years and thus companies such as Roche will need to develop new drugs to offset these losses.
+Several blockbuster drugs lost their patent by the end of 2013.
+These branded drugs are set to lose over $100 billion in revenues in the next few years and thus pharmaceutical firms will need to develop new drugs to offset these losses.

 Global healthcare reforms

 Governments around the world have been undertaking significant healthcare reform programs.
 Some of these programs could effectively cap drug pricing with rebates and other mechanisms.

 How Does Trefis Modelling Work?